uncommondev/nd0067-c4-deployment-process-project-starter/DOCUMENTATION/Pipeline.md

 ## Configuration

-The pipeline by default will trigger with each commit.
+The pipeline by default will trigger with each commit on the `main` branch.

+If you need to alter it or add additional branches, you can add them in the `workflows` configuration in `config.yml`

+    workflows:
+      udagram-workflow:
+        jobs:
+          - udagram:
+              filters:
+                branches:
+                  only:
+                    - main

 The pipeline file itself can be edited in either the browser or VS Code.
 The file is in `.circleci` and the file is `config.yml`